Blog

 When should you consider HIPAA?

 The act consists of five titles.
 If you are a covered entity (CE), Title Two (Preventing Health Care Fraud and Abuse; Administrative Simplification; Medical Liability Reform); concerns you.
 It establishes the policies and procedures to protect the confidentiality, integrity, and availability of PHI by enforcing numerous penalties for its violation.
-As a covered entity, you are obligated to follow the privacy and security laws or face legal consequences
+As a covered entity, you are obligated to follow the privacy and security laws or face legal consequences.

 Trying to figure out if you are a Covered Entity?
 Download this toolkit to know more.

 Sprinto is a compliance automation tool that helps you map, manage, and monitor your HIPAA privacy and security requirements in a structured way, custom to your business.
 Implement the right controls, capture compliance evidence, and ensure training for employees from a single console.
-Get your effortless dashboard to manage HIPAA now

 Get a wingman for your HIPAA audit